Gabijajulio18/Historical-AQI-Prediction-in-EUA/README.md

 ## Next Steps

-- Add predict_aqi.py for clean inference
+- Use `scripts/predict_aqi.py` for clean inference

-- Deploy FastAPI server with api.py
+- Deploy FastAPI server with `api` module

 - Build and test Dockerfile